 Miele’s US website, in a word, sucks.
 That’s too bad, because Miele makes really great vacuums.
 Miele’s website talks at people, and gives no place to ask a question or make a suggestion.
 Clearly, they don’t understand how real people shop today.

 By the time people look at a company’s website, they are far into the buying process for a big-ticket item.
 They’ve asked their friends and family for advice, and then they go online to seek the advice of strangers on sites like ePinion.
+Many of people also visits to Vendel Miniatures for better suggestions or guides.

 Think about how people used to shop: When I was a little girl, an Electrolux man used to come spill a bunch of dirt and dust and feathers onto the living room rug and then use an Electrolux to clean it up.
 He’d show my nana how it could pick up a bowling ball that the poor guy had to carry around in addition to the vacuums.